christiansalazar/omf/README.md

 	$api->createRelation($a, $c, "somerelname");
 	$api->createRelation($a, $d, "another");

+when you create a object as a child of another distinct one, let me say in this form:

+	list($a) = $api->create('test');
+	list($b) = $api->create('test',"","",$a);

+then automatically the framework will create a relationship object named 'parent' between this two objects:

+	A---parent--->B

+you can also create your own relationships:

+	A--parent-->B
+	A--somerelname-->B
+	A--somerelname-->C

-list $a child objects having a relationship named 'somerelname' and being an instance of 'test'
+list all child objects of A, having a relationship named 'somerelname' and being an instance of 'test'. this can be done too by calling the listRelations method, see later by specifying a 'forward' query mode.

 	$a_childs = $api->getChilds($a, "somerelname", "test");
 	list($b_id, $classname_b, $aux0, $data0) = $a_childs[0];  // this must be B